 Make Sure Your Pet Has Identification

 Microchip: Make sure that your pet not only has a microchip, but that it’s up to date with current information.
-One of the worst case scenarios involves your pet needing an easy way to find its way back to you and this will help.
+One of the worst case scenarios involves your pet needing an easy way to find its way back to you.

 Collar and tag: Buy your pet a brightly-colored collar.
 The tag should include their name and preferably two phone numbers in case one lacks power or service.